 On the exec team at LiveRamp (NYSE:RAMP), I was fortunate enough to see the transition from small startup to multi-billion dollar publicly traded company.
 A few lessons stand out:

 - Each quarter the new revenue we were generating from new logos was a fraction of our total recurring revenue from existing customers

 - Customer experience is much larger than our front-line “customer-facing employees” – i.e., product, marketing, engineering, sales and the entire company are responsible for customer outcomes and success

 - We never truly understood the behaviors we were doing for our customers across multiple teams of the entire org, and more importantly, we didn’t know what was working

 At Retain, we partner with customer success leaders at the largest enterprises in the world.
-We work with leaders at companies like Salesforce, Nielsen and more.
+We work with leaders at companies like Nielsen.
 I love working with these executives and innovators because they exist in a world that is rapidly changing and all of them are visionaries in how they are leveling up their functions.
 Here’s what we’re seeing:

 First, customer success departments are now the growth centers for a company.
 As mentioned above, established enterprises generate more than 75% of new revenue from existing customers.
 In fact, companies with a higher Net Retention Rate (recurring revenue + expansion revenue – churned) receive higher overall valuations.
 For example, a company with a 110% net retention rate receives, on average, a 7x higher valuation multiple than a company with a 100% net retention rate.